xlab-uiuc/acto/README.md

 ansible-playbook -i ansible_hosts configure.yaml
 ```

-After the setup is finished, Acto is installed on the CloudLab machine under your home directory.
+After the setup is finished, Acto is installed on the CloudLab machine under the path `workdir/acto` in your home directory.
 Please proceed to the Kick-the-tire Instructions to validate.